p4v4n/todo-clj/README.md

 A todo app for practice with web libraries in clojure.

-Using Ring, Composure, Hiccup, H2.
+Using Ring, Composure, Hiccup.

 ## Usage

+Build the cljs files with

+`lein cljsbuild once`

+and then start the server with

 `lein run 8000`